Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Discussion and conclusion

-It is straightforward to extend the present analysis to a moderately dense gases by using Enskog equation~\cite{Sangani96,Garzo13}.
+It is straightforward to extend the present analysis to moderately dense gases by using Enskog equation~\cite{Sangani96,Garzo13}.
 Therefore, the extension of the analysis presented here is important.
-After the completion of this work, we have already performed both the simulation of a moderately dense suspension and the Enskog equation instead of the Boltzmann equation in Eqs.~\eqref{boltzmann} and \eqref{J(V|f)}~\cite{Hayakawa-Takada-Garzo}.
-As a result, we have verified that the DST disappears at a quite low density around $\varphi\approx 0.0176$, though the CST still survives above the critical density.
+After the completion of this work, we have already developed the analysis of a moderately dense suspension by the Enskog equation~\cite{Hayakawa-Takada-Garzo}.
+As a result of the merge of two turning points for the flow curve of $\theta$ or $\eta^*$ we have verified that the DST disappears at a quite low density around $\varphi\approx 0.0176$, though the CST still survives above the critical density.
+The appearance of the DST with the decrease of the density can be regarded as a saddle-node bifurcation as indicated by Refs.~\cite{Wyart14,BGK2016}.
+The absence of the DST in finite density can be understood as follows.
+As shown in Eqs. \eqref{bagnold_dim} and \eqref{high_shear_dim} the viscosity has the coefficient inversely proportional to the density in the high shear limit, which connect that on the Newtonian branch in Eq. \eqref{Newton_phys} around at $\dot\gamma^*=10$.
+If the coefficient in the high shear regime is too large, the simple interpolation should be much larger than that on the Newtonian branch.
+On the other hand, because the coefficient in the high shear regime decreases as the density increases, two branches can be connected continuously for finite density situation.
 This result is qualitatively consistent with the previous theory for the temperature~\cite{Sangani96}.
 Therefore, the mechanism of the DST presented here is not directly related to typical DSTs observed in dense suspensions.
-Therefore, our finding of the DST in the dilute suspension is not related to recent arguments for dense suspensions in which the mutual friction between particles is necessary.

 We can indicate that Eq.~\eqref{Grad} is consistent with the Green-Kubo formula~\cite{Evans08,Chong10,Hayakawa13,Suzuki15} as shown in Appendix \ref{G-K_formula}.
-Nevertheless, the model only based on the Green-Kubo formula has isotropic stress as shown in Appendix \ref{G-K_formula}.
-This is because the model based on the Green-Kubo formula is only valid for linearly nonequilubrium situations, while the model based on Eq.~\eqref{Grad} recovers the correct linearly nonequilibrium state and is a natural extension to nonlinear nonequilibrium situations.
+Nevertheless, the model only based on the Green-Kubo formula has isotropic stress.
 Therefore, it is essential for the DST to adopt Grad's approximation \eqref{Grad}.
 An extended Grad's approximation is applicable to dense non-Brownian suspensions near the jamming point~\cite{Suzuki17}, in which we can successfully reproduce the divergent pressure viscosity and shear viscosity observed in experiments~\cite{Boyer11,Dagois-Bohy15}.